 The idea behind Fig.~\ref{Fig_Scheme}, is extendable to higher-dimensions by two approaches.
 Kronecker multiplication of 1D staggered quantum walk, would make 2D and 3D lattices of tetramers and octamers respectively.
 A more enriched non-separable DTQW could be applied in a multi-dimensional lattice of dimers.
 The angular-dependency of the exchange interaction $V_{ij}$ provides a wider range of laser detuning, available for dynamic control over the exciting sites.

-\paragraph{Multi-dimensional DTQW via Kronecker multiplication:} Extension to higher dimensions could be realized as the combination of coin-less DTQWs along different directions.
+{\it Multi-dimensional DTQW via Kronecker multiplication --} Extension to higher dimensions could be realized as the combination of coin-less DTQWs along different directions.
 In two dimensions, this would result in a 2D lattice of tetramers as depicted in Fig.~\ref{Fig_MultiD}a.
-The QW is performed by concatenated application of the four sets of quantum jump operators $W_{xl}=\exp(\text{i}\theta_{xl} H_{xl}\otimes \mathbbm{1}_{y})$ and $W_{yl}=\exp(\text{i} \theta_{yl} \mathbbm{1}_{x} \otimes H_{yl})$ where $H_l$ ($l\in\{0,1\}$) in each dimension is given by Eq.~\ref{Eq_H}, with distinguished odd and even sites along $x$ and $y$ dimension, see \cite{Eq1} for the expanded set of Hamiltonians.
+The QW is performed by concatenated application of the four sets of quantum jump operators $W_{xl}=\exp(\text{i}\theta_{xl} H_{xl}\otimes \mathbbm{1}_{y})$ and $W_{yl}=\exp(\text{i} \theta_{yl} \mathbbm{1}_{x} \otimes H_{yl})$ where $H_l$ ($l\in\{0,1\}$) in each dimension is given by Eq.~\ref{Eq_H}, with distinguished odd and even sites along $x$ and $y$ dimensions, see Eq.~\ref{Eq_2DTetramers} for the expanded set of Hamiltonians.
 For the implementation, two lattice constants along each dimension is required to distinguish inter- and intra-cell couplings.
 Extension to the 3D lattice of octamers is trivial.

-\paragraph{ Multi-dimensional Rydberg DTQW in a lattice of dimers} provides an enriched non-separable Hamiltonian.
-Fig.~\ref{Fig_MultiD}b shows the connectivity graphs over the 3D lattice with the coupling Hamiltonians presented in \cite{Eq2}.
+{\it Multi-dimensional Rydberg DTQW in a lattice of dimers} provides an enriched non-separable Hamiltonian.
+The lattice structure in this model consists of unique lattice constant along $y$ and $z$ dimensions while containing two inter- and intra-cell lattice constants along the $x$ dimension.
+Fig.~\ref{Fig_MultiD}b shows the connectivity graphs over the 3D lattice with the coupling Hamiltonians presented in Eq.~\ref{Eq_H3d}.
+These coupling Hamiltonians could be used for coinless DTQW operators $W_l=\text{e}^{\text{i}H_l\theta_l}$ with $l= \{x_i,xy_i,xz_i,xyz_i\}$ with $i\in\{0,1\}$ as explained in Sec.~\ref{SecScheme}.
 To realize this set of couplings, the Rydberg quantization axis must be changed to be along the exchange orientation.
 The quantization axis is defined by the orientation of polarized lasers.
-The lattice structure in this model consists of unique lattice constant along $y$ and $z$ dimension while containing two inter- and intra-cell lattice constants along $x$ dimension.
-These coupling Hamiltonians could be used for coinless DTQW operators $W_l=\text{e}^{\text{i}H_l\theta_l}$ with $l= \{x,xy,xz\}_{[0,1]}$ as explained in Sec.~\ref{SecScheme}.
 Fine tuning of presented connectivities and operation fidelities in multi-dimensions are discussed in Sec.~\ref{Sec_Fidelity3D}.